avinashkranjan/Basic-Data-Analysis-and-Visualization-In-Python/README.md

 # Basic-Data-Analysis-and-Visualization

-#### The fundamentals of data analysis and visualization in python.
-Here are some of the most important python tools for data science, Python in conjunction with scientific computing and graphing libraries to analyze data and make presentable data visualizations.
+**_The fundamentals of data analysis and visualization in python.
+Here are some of the most important python tools for data science, Python in conjunction with scientific computing and graphing libraries to analyze data and make presentable data visualizations._**

-This course is designed for both beginners with some basic programming experience or experienced developers

-looking to explore the world of data science.

-So let's see a brief overview of the topics covered in this course.

-We'll be covering none pi.

-Pandas, matplotlib, Seabourne and Plomley.
+## Brief Overview

+### Data-Analysis Libraries

+- **Numpy**

-We'll begin by learning how to create and manipulate arrays with NUM Pi, which is the core python package
+Help in creating and manipulating arrays.
+It is one of the core python package.

-for scientific computing.

-Next, we'll learn the basics of pandas.
+- **Pandas**

-We use pandas to read in data from files and structure it with series and data frames.
+ Helps in reading from files and structure with series and data frames.

-We'll also learn how to do some quick analysis on our data.
+### Data-Visualization Libraries

+- **Matplotlib**

-We'll look at how to create various types of charts with matplotlib and then customize them to be more
+Helps in creating various types of charts

+- **Seaborn**

-attractive and modern with the use of Seabourne.
+Helps in customizing them to be more attractive and modern looking.

+- **Plotly**

-Finally, we'll take our charts to the next level by making them interactive.
+Helps in taking our charts to the next level by making them interactive.

-Using Plomley, which is currently one of the leading data science tools.